Psoralea spissa

-Otholobium spissum is a dense, tangled, much branched shrub of up to 185 cm high that is assigned to the Pea family.
+Psoralea spissa is a dense, tangled, much branched shrub of up to 185 cm high that is assigned to the Pea family.
 It has dull green, clover-like leaves and white, pea-like flowers with a streaky, triangular, purple nectar guide.
 The species grows in renosterveld in the central mountains of the Western Cape province of South Africa.
 This species flowers in July and August.

 Description

-Otholobium spissum is a dense, tangled, much branched shrub of up to 185 cm high.
+Psoralea spissa is a dense, tangled, much branched shrub of up to 185 cm high.
 Its greyish-brown branches are set with many white lenticels and are initially covered with white appressed soft hair.
 Next to the base of each leaf are two persistent, straight, awl-shaped stipules of 20–25 mm long, which is longer than the softly hairy leafstalk or petiole of 1–1.5 mm long.
 Each leaf further consists of three distinctly glandular, hairless, dull green, inverted egg-shaped leaflets of 7–11 mm long and 4–6 mm wide, with a wedge-shaped base, a smooth margin and slightly indented at the tip, but with the main vein extending beyond the leaf blade into a sharply hooked point.